2.

 - Numbers 1:47

 The Levites were exempted from the military census conducted among the other tribes of Israel.
-Instead of being counted for military service, they were dedicated to serving at the tabernacle and assisting the priests in their religious duties.
+Instead of being counted for military service, they were dedicated to serving at the Tabernacle and assisting the priests in their religious duties.

-They were responsible for dismantling, carrying, and setting up the tabernacle whenever the Israelites moved during their journey through the wilderness.
-The Levites were appointed to guard the tabernacle and its furnishings, and prevent unauthorized access.
+They were responsible for dismantling, carrying, and setting up the Tabernacle whenever the Israelites moved during their journey through the wilderness.
+The Levites were appointed to guard the Tabernacle and its furnishings, and prevent unauthorized access.
 They were also entrusted with the care of the sanctuary.

-Their duties were essential for maintaining the spiritual and ceremonial aspects of Israelite worship and ensuring the proper functioning of the tabernacle as the central place of worship for the nation.
+Their duties were essential for maintaining the spiritual and ceremonial aspects of Israelite worship and ensuring the proper functioning of the Tabernacle as the central place of worship for the nation.
+While in the wilderness, the tribe of Levi would camp directly around the Tabernacle and serve as a last line of protection in the event of an attack or rebellion.

 Later on, we find out that they were not to receive a portion of land when the nation arrived in Canaan but rather, as servants of the Tabernacle, the Lord Himself would be their portion or inheritance.
 This, then, meant that it would not be necessary to count them in the census for military, inheritance or governance purposes.